 Core Days

 The expert dive guides know exactly where and how to dive, to ensure you get the most out of your safari.
-You'll explore the Maldives' most famous Central Atolls, a vibrant underwater world filled with big fish like sharks and mantas, as well as colourful reef fish, morays, and a wealth of macro life.
+You'll explore the Maldives' most famous Central Atolls, a vibrant underwater world filled with big fish like reef sharks and mantas, as well as colourful reef fish, morays, and a wealth of macro life.

 North Male atoll is renowned for its variety of dive sites and topography, including reefs, current-swept channels, drop-offs, underwater caves, and submerged pinnacles known as thilas.
 Some sites have dramatic overhangs and caverns just waiting to be explored.
 Encounters with big fish are a major highlight, and you can often spot grey reef sharks, whitetip reef sharks, eagle rays, and even nurse sharks resting in caves.
 The atoll is also home to famous manta ray cleaning stations, such as Lankan Manta Point.
 From May to November, these sites become a hotspot for manta rays to gather.